Claim: Photograph shows a Giant Hawaiian Cane Spider on the side of a house.

-Example:[Collected via Facebook, February 2013]
+Example:[Collected via Facebook, June 2015]

 Even the world's largest spiders aren't nearly as big as the one pictured above.
 The largest known spider species have a legspan of no more than about 12 inches and in repose will generally fit into the hand of an adult human male.

-The artist who concocted the image of the seemingly giant spider shown above, Paul Santa Maria, sent us a copy of the original photograph of a wolf spider which he used in creating it:
+The artist who concocted the image of the seemingly giant spider shown above, Paul Santa Maria, sent us a copy of the original photograph of a wolf spider that he used in creating it:

 Last updated: 8 July 2015

 Urban Legends Reference Pages © 1995-2015 by snopes.com.